domRiddle/ASF/IPC.md

 ### `GET /Api/Bot/{BotNames}`

 This API endpoint can be used for fetching status of given bots specified by their `BotNames` - it returns basic statuses of the bots.
 This endpoint accepts multiple `BotNames` separated by a comma, as well as `ASF` keyword for returning all defined bots.
-Returns **[GenericResponse](#genericresponse)** with `Result` defined as `ImmutableHashSet<Bot>` - collection of bot statuses.
+Returns **[GenericResponse](#genericresponse)** with `Result` defined as `HashSet<Bot>` - collection of bot statuses.

 ```shell
 curl -X GET /Api/Bot/archi